rpavlov/rpavlov.com/source/2017-10-24-consulting.md

 * Make design/architecture/development decisions and manage my own projects.

+* Focus on other areas of my life.
+I am generally smarter, stronger and more well-balanced than ever.
+Just having the time to think or be bored allowed me to figure out how to lead a more meaningful life, and clarified my goals and priorities.

-Join a team is becoming a priority because
+Joining a team is becoming a priority because

 * My technical skills are stagnating.
 As the saying goes if you're the smartest person in the room you're in the wrong room.
-By default I often work alone.
+Working from home alone I am by default the smartest in the room :(

 * I need access to a different set of challenges that align with my long-term career trajectory.
 For the most part clients require the same set of services when it comes to web
 development: new features or bug fixes.
 While I got to kick-off some fun green-field projects, much of the work remains of the same nature.
 Unfortunately this means I haven't had exposure to complex systems at scale, or infrastructure and security management.